StjepanBM1/Web-Browser/README.md

 # EXERCI

-Exerci is a ringwormGO Gen-X web browser, made in C# (for terminal version) & GO for GUI version.
+Exerci is a ringwormGO Gen-X web browser, made in C# (for terminal version) & GO (for GUI version).

 ## Version -> 0.0.2